soundpress/nycadministrativecode/docs/c08/index.rst

    3. Developing caseload guidelines for grievance coordinators and officers.

 g.
-The department shall install grievance kiosks in each facility where incarcerated individuals may file grievances electronically by January 2026.
+The department shall install grievance kiosks in each facility where incarcerated individuals may file grievances electronically and in a private setting by December 31, 2026.
 Such kiosks shall be accessible in multiple languages and shall provide incarcerated individuals physical receipts confirming filing.
-If a request made through the kiosk is not subject to the inmate grievance and review process, the kiosks shall provide incarcerated individuals with information regarding where the grievance should be redirected.
+If a request made through the kiosk is not subject to the grievance and review process, the kiosks shall provide incarcerated individuals with information regarding where the grievance should be redirected.

 h.
 Incarcerated individuals unable to read, access, or understand the grievance process shall be provided with assistance necessary to meaningfully engage in such process.